 A Note on Migrant Education

-Our Canadian partners enable our project.
-Our institutional partners provide use of their foundations to give receipts for charitable donations.
-They also provide printing, email and web services.
+MSEP is a community-based project.
+Our Canadian supporters and partners enable our project.
+Our institutional university and Cegep partners have assisted us by allowing use of their foundations to give receipts for charitable donations.
+They also provide printing and web services.
 We at MSEP extend a special thanks to Julie Fradette, Bishop’s University Webmaster, for working web design magic for us and to Bishop’s University for hosting and supporting the development of this website.

 Members of our community along with local businesses, organizations and churches have facilitated fundraising and outreach in many ways.
 Their contributions, large and small, are invaluable.
 Over the years, MSEP has received support from a number of foundations.
 However, our core support remains local.
 Members of the Oasis Christian Centre in Lennoxville have donated their beautiful space for our Thai-Burmese dinner each year.
-Local nutritionist and chef, Veronica Kaczmarowski, has made sure that the dinner service unfolds smoothly each year.
+A team of local epicures has prepared many of the dishes.
 Burmese chef, Tala Rod and his mother Mi Sorn have provided our Burmese dishes.
 Friends in the community have donated their dining room tables for fundraisers.
 The University Singers at Bishop’s University have sung for us.
 Local artists have contributed their paintings and pottery (and galleries even!) for our art auctions.
 Steadfast supporters in the business and art community have contributed prizes regularly for our annual raffle.
 St. Mark’s Chapel at Bishop’s University and the Champlain College teachers’ union (SECCL) have made annual contributions, and other organizations and churches have made smaller donations.
 Students at local schools have held their own fundraising events and been part of our education and outreach projects.
 Individual supporters have made donations, attended our events enthusiastically and helped us spread the word about the importance of education for migrant and refugee children.
 We could not do this project without this support.